 Atropine eye drops

 Atropine, an antimuscarinic drug, traditionally used in eyecare, for amblyopia management and ocular inflammation, has long been known to be helpful in slowing myopia progression.
 Studies have shown that Atropine eyedrops, give one of the highest levels of myopia control, with up to 50% reduction in the progression.
 Traditionally a dosage of 1% Atropine has been used.
 However this tends to produce side effects such as pupil dilatation, blurry vision, photophobia and rare systemic side effects.
-Recent studies show that a much lower concentration at 0.01% can achieve a similar effectiveness in myopia control as Atropine 1%, with minimal effects on accommodation or pupil size a with a much lower adverse event profile (Chia et al. 2016).
+Recent studies show that at much lower concentrations can achieve a similar effectiveness in myopia control as Atropine 1%, with minimal effects on accommodation or pupil size a with a much lower adverse event profile (Chia et al. 2016).
 On cessation, there is also a much lower rebound effect (accelerated axial growth) compared to that shown in higher concentrations (Chia et al. 2016).

 The drops are not currently available commercially, but can be made up through a compounding pharmacy with a prescription from our optometrists.
 The eyedrops can be used safely once daily in conjunction with spectacles or contact lenses.

 A simple and effective myopia control therapy developed especially for children.
 Using patented technology to deliver Repeated Low-Level Red-Light (RLRL) therapy, the Eyerising Myopia Management Device unit gently stimulates blood flow in the ocular fundus to alleviate sclera hypoxia and control the axial lengthening that causes myopia.